Ilianmgh/tresfreroserver/webpage_parser/documentation.typ

 === Integers

-For readability for the programmer, we allow underscores in numbers.
+For better readability for the programmer, we allow underscores in numbers.

 `[0-9]([0-9]|_)*`